esnext/es6-module-transpiler/README.md

 # ES6 Module Transpiler

-ES6 Module Transpiler is an experimental compiler that allows you to write your JavaScript/CoffeeScript using a subset of the current ES6 module syntax, and compile it into AMD or CommonJS modules.
+ES6 Module Transpiler is an experimental compiler that allows you to write your JavaScript using a subset of the current ES6 module syntax, and compile it into AMD or CommonJS modules.

 **WARNING: The ES6 module syntax is still undergoing a lot of churn, and will definitely still change before final approval.**

 **ES6 Module Transpiler will track ES6 syntax, and not attempt to maintain backwards compatibility with syntax that ultimately did not succeed as part of ES6.**

 This compiler provides a way to experiment with ES6 syntax in real world scenarios to see how the syntax holds up.
 It also provides a nicer, more declarative way to write AMD (or CommonJS) modules.

 See the [CHANGELOG](./CHANGELOG.md) for the latest updates.